Mock Trial Warriors Return to State, Place 5th

 Underdog Warriors Head to State Mock Trial

-Co-coached by local attorneys, Mr. Jason Whatley and Mr. Cory Ricci, the rookie squad was comprised of attorneys Luke Worsham-10th, Ethan Seago-10th, and Josiah Burns-9th, and witnesses Luke Epley-9th, Samuel Whatley-9th, Micah Willoughby-9th, Adrianna Baena-9th, Carter Powers-10th, and Jake Trainor-11th.
-Advisors included Mrs. Sharon Babcock-Speech Coach, Mr. Grant Kelley-Rhetoric Coach, Grace Masters-10th, and Matthew Whatley-7th.
+Co-coached by local attorneys, Mr. Jason Whatley and Mr. Cory Ricci, the rookie squad was comprised of attorneys Luke Worsham-10th, Ethan Seago-10th, and Josiah Burns-9th, and witnesses Luke Epley-9th, Samuel Whatley-9th, Micah Willoughby-9th, Adrianna Baena-9th, Carter Powers-10th, Grace Masters-10th, Matthew Whatley-7th, and Jake Trainor-11th.
+Advisors included Mrs. Sharoon Babcock- Speech Coach and Mr. Grant Kelly Rhetoric Coach.

 This year’s contest, sponsored by the TN State Bar Association, is based on a fictional civil case regarding a horse trailer fire.
 Teams compete in front of a jury of practicing attorneys and circuit court judges who collaborate to score each team on its performance according to set standards.
 “I especially appreciate the judges and lawyers who heard our cases,” expressed Coach Whatley.
 “It was a complete honor to be paired against some of the best mock trial programs in the state.”